 Spurred by the success of the movie ELVIS starring Austin Butler and Tom Hanks Elvis 30 No 1 Hits returns to the UK Top 10 ( No 7 week ending 20 August 20 2022)

-The album includes two works controlled by New Songs Administration (NSA) administered by BMG-IT’S NOW OR NEVER ( Schroeder/Gold/Di Capua) (100%) &
+The album includes two works controlled by New Songs Administration (NSA) – IT’S NOW OR NEVER ( Schroeder/Gold/Di Capua) (100%) &

 A BIG HUNK O’LOVE ( Schroeder/Wyche)